 - Customers at supermarkets and shops.

 - Anyone in an enclosed space, except when eating or drinking.
-It does not include private homes or places where there is only one person, unaccompanied.
+It does not include private homes or places where only one person is unaccompanied.

-- Persons who work at call centers who are sharing cubicles or open workspaces.
+- Persons who work at call centers share cubicles or open workspaces.

 Borders, Tourists, And Foreign Residents